Best rugged phone in 2023: smartphones that can take a beating and more

 4G only

-There’s no arguing with CAT’s reputation in the trades, but as the end of the pandemic slips from us like the horizon we’re chasing, the obvious benefit of a handset with permanent anti-bacterial technology is clear.
+There’s no arguing with CAT’s reputation in the trades, but in this post-pandemic world, the obvious benefit of a handset with permanent anti-bacterial technology is clear.

 Every component is blended with Biomaster, an antimicrobial silver-ion technology which can inhibit bacteria replicating, and won’t be removed from the handset, even with bleach.
 It’s clear this phone isn’t built for speed, and nor will a single 13-megapixel camera impress photographers, but the 4,200mAh battery will last a little longer that way and this is a handset with a very specific purpose.